randiprince3/bamazon/README.md

 # Bamazon

 ## Overview
-This is a command line application created to mimic and Amazon-like storefront for our week 12 coding bootcamp homework using MySQL, node.js, and inquirer.
+This is a command line application created to mimic and Amazon-like storefront for a coding bootcamp assignment using MySQL, node.js, and inquirer.

 ## To use this application:
-    - Clone this repository to your computer
+    1. Clone this repository to your computer
-    - Move into the bamazon folder in Terminal
+    2. Move into the bamazon folder in Terminal
-    - Run the npm install commnad in terminal
+    3. Run the npm install command in Terminal to install dependencies
-    - Use `node bamazoncustomer.js` to begin using the application and going through the prompted questions
+    4. Use `node bamazoncustomer.js` to begin using the application and going through the prompted questions

 ## Screenshots of functionality